1 day (7:00am- 4:30pm)

 Climb and spend the night at the Mount Washington Observatory.
 CLICK HERE for details on this once in a lifetime experience!

 IMPORTANT: Group climbs attract many people of all abilities.
 Although we request that everyone should be in above average physical shape to have a better chance at reaching the summit on a favorable day, not everyone comes prepared.
 The scheduled dates are reserved for those individuals who are interested in a mountain experience with a potential summit attempt.
-The group you are with may have an earlier “summit” than the actual top of the mountain.
+Because of time constraints and physical abilities, the group you are with may have the need to turn around prior to the actual top of the mountain.
+We make every effort to get the group as high on the mountain as we can prior to our predetermined turnaround time.
 We book these group dates at a 4:1 ratio.
 If there is someone in the group that may need to go down early, the whole group will need to descend.
-For this reason, if you are more goal-oriented and would like to have a better chance at summiting without being at the whim of any particular group member, it is best to book private (either as a single or with friends).
+For this reason, if you are more goal-oriented and would like to have a better chance at a summit without being at the whim of any particular group member, it is best to book private (either as a single or with friends).